aaron-grau/curic/react/projects/todos/README.md

 + Update your `TodoListContainer` to pass in the props that your `TodoForm` will need
   + Add `createTodo` to the container's `MapDispatchToProps` function and pass this as a prop to `TodoForm`

-**Test your code: Try creating a new todo list item using your form.
+**Test your code** - Try creating a new todo list item using your form.
 Does it appear on your page?
-Call over a TA for a code review**
+Call over a TA for a code review.

 ---

 ## Phase 5: Updating and Deleting Todos

 In this phase, you will add new actions and buttons so that you can mark `todo`s as `done` or `undone` as well as delete them.

-Follow these steps:

 + Create new action creator methods (in `actions/todo_actions`)
   + `toggleTodo`